Paterson School of Arts

 A start has been made with our new School of Arts, and the walls have risen about a foot or two, but its progress is very slow, and a little quicker move will have to be made, we think, to complete it in contract time; but I suppose that we shall have to continue to add to our spirit of ambition, patience.
 A great hindrance to the progress of the buildings [the other being the Post and Telegraph Office] has been, and is, the insufficient supply of bricks, the local kilns being unable to keep up the supply; but now we notice that large numbers of bricks are being brought from Maitland.

+The building was designed by Maitland architect JW Pender although a planned ornate facade was not constructed (see plans).
 The building was completed in September 1884 and a grand bazaar was held in October to mark its opening.
-The building was used until 1935 when the current School of Arts building in Duke Street was completed.
+The building was used until 1935 when the current School of Arts building in Duke Street was completed (it was also a Pender design, see plans).
 The old hall is now a private residence (slight modifications were made to the front of the building during its conversion).

 Above: The first Paterson School of Arts building, about 1898 (photo: Paterson Historical Society).